TheLord699/SideScrollerPython/README.md

 There are some weird quirks with my code, one immediately noticeable one would be that I don't have a separate render func in the main.py file and main.py isnt in project root but in the script folder with everything else... -gulp

+TODO:

+-implement weapon system, create weapon json for storing stats

+-load level info from json, so entities and locations, death barrier pos, player spawn and other shit

+-define temporary values(friction value in entity and attack damage(will be able to do once weapon stats json created))

+-fix button mask(only for clicking)

+-rework all attacks to be projectile based

+-player hitbox needs complete re-write

+-maybe change but purposely kept sliding even after jump

+-somethings are loaded into memory more than once

+-specific issue where ui doesnt load missing texture if loading non existant sheet

+-want to completley re-write certain systyems like entities and entities.json format

+-Note: using self.game.screen_width and height for rendering bounds for now but can change to, self.game.screen.get_size()

+-Note: entity hitboxes arent saved into their list so you arent able to refrence in other classes

+-need to make it so I can set can_walk_off_edge or something like that in entitiy for each entities, same with height check for edge